Home Excuses for Work or SchoolSchool-related Excuses 8 Best Reasons to Leave Work Early: Good Excuses

 • Be Honest and Direct

-Communicate your reason clearly.
+Communicate your reason.
 Whether it’s a medical appointment or a family emergency, providing context helps your supervisor understand your situation.
 Honesty builds trust and makes your request more legitimate.

 • Timing is Key